MrMatten/arch-monitor-config/README.md

 # arch-monitor-config
-Bash Script for automatically creating a Monitor config file on load in X on Arch Linux.
+Bash Script for automatically creating a Monitor config file in X on Arch Linux.

 It will put screens randomly to the right of your primary display.

-You need xorg, xinit, grep and awk.
+You need `xorg`, `xinit`, `grep` and `awk`.

+*If you want it to do it automatically on load:*

 Insert `/path/to/script` in your .bashrc/.zshrc before running anythin X related.